 Having a gun is in accordance with the Second Amendment

-Freedom of choice for one person ends when the lives of others are threatened, just like people cannot have machine guns at their homes, or no one can produce RDX commercially in the whole country.
+Freedom of choice for one person ends when the lives of others are threatened, just as people cannot have machine guns at their homes, or no one can produce RDX commercially in the whole country.

 The point of banning these things is simple; they are detrimental to other people’s lives, so this freedom of choice does not apply to their occupation.
 The same should stand true for guns as well.